 One of the most beautiful of Connecticut's many flowering trees is our cherry blossom tree.
 But mark your calendars, as they only bloom for about a week or two, usually in April.
-An entire festival has been built up around them in New Haven, featuring the town's spectacular Yoshino cherry blossom trees planted in 1973 by the New Haven Historic Commission in cooperation with the New Haven Parks Department.
-Lining New Haven's historic Wooster square, these harbingers of spring are celebrated with a festival every April.
-This year, the Cherry Blossom Festival kicks things off April 22 in New Haven and features live entertainment including live music, family activities and more.
+Lining New Haven's historic Wooster Square, these harbingers of spring are a stunning sight.

 Daffodils on Display

 In Connecticut, there are loads of locations to see fields of daffodils.
 This year's Daffodil Festival held on April 29-30 in Meriden's Hubbard Park is where visitors can see 600,000 daffodils along with family-fun activities.
 Still, looking for more flowers?

 Did you know that dogwood “blossoms” are in fact a kind of leaf?
 That their flowers can be either white or pink?
 And that they're actually native to North America?
 In fact, Native Americans used the strong bark of the dogwoods for making toothbrushes, daggers and arrows, while roots and berries were sometimes used in medicines and dyes.
 You can see delightful dogwoods at Fairfield's Greenfield Hill on May 13 and 14.
 Still haven’t gotten your fix of springtime flowers?